 -

-U.S. Dep’t of Justice, Interim Policy: Forensic Genetic Genealogical DNA Analysis and Searching (2019)
+U.S. Department of Justice, Interim Policy: Forensic Genetic Genealogical DNA Analysis and Searching (2019)

 A federal policy document setting forth how forensic investigative genetic genealogy (“FIGG”) shall be conducted by investigative agencies within the Department of Justice (e.g., the FBI) and other entities receiving grants funds used for FIGG.

 Mike Baker, To Identify Suspect in Idaho Killings, F.B.I.
 Used Restricted Consumer DNA Data, N.Y.
-TIMES, Feb.
-25, 2025
+Times (February 25, 2025

 A news article reporting that the FBI violated its own policy governing FIGG in investigating the murders of University of Idaho students.